 Become a Member

 To support exploration of cinema and media arts, we produce the Available Light Film Festival every February, Canada's largest feature film festival north of 60.
-It is a feast of contemporary Canadian and International cinema whose success has brought audiences and creators together from well beyond our territory.
+It is a feast of contemporary Canadian and International cinema, media arts and Yukon music, with a focus on the work of Indigenous and Circumpolar filmmakers, whose success has brought audiences and creators together from well beyond our territory.
 We also commission works from filmmakers and other media artists that are presented during the festival and in site-specific gallery installations.

 The Available Light Cinema series allows the festival experience to carry on year round by offering festival films of all genres every month with state-of-the-art projection and excellent sound on the biggest screen in the Yukon.